Lummetry/SEER_SMIS_129090/README.md

 ## Content

 _The following content is made available under Open Software License ("OSL") v 3.0 and is entirely the creation of the Lummetry.AI team in the SEER project.
-No proprietary content of other entities such as Stanford University or Stanford Center of Professional Development (SCPD) has been made public_
+No proprietary content of other entities has been made public_